TerryZ/bDialog/README.md

 ## Features

 - jQuery plugin, on Bootstrap Modal plugin basis to extend
-- can open multi-layer Nested modal dialog
+- multi-layer Nested modal dialog
 - can open info、warning、error、success、confirm types of alert dialog
 - can open mask layer block all element when data loading
 - can open toast dialog, have info、warning、error、success type and 6 corner position